JamesLavin/command_line_email/README.md

 Send email from the Linux or Mac command line.
 Attach specific file(s) or all files in a directory.
 Specify email body as CLI string or load from a file.

+## WARNING - NOT YET FULLY IMPLEMENTED

+This program still needs some work before I finish gemifying it.

 ## Installation

 Install command_line_email as: